lukvdzn/cscg-2023/hurdles-1/README.md

 # Hurdles - Part 1
 #### Preface
-Reverse engineering is one of my favorite categories; however, as this is my first time coming into contact with CTFs and binary cracking in general, it was an extremely daunting yet fulfilling experience.
-Staring at assembly code for hours to find patterns at such a low level can truly drive someone crazy.
+Reverse engineering is one of my favorite categories; however, as this is my first time coming into contact with CTFs and binary cracking in general, it certainly proved to be a daunting yet fulfilling experience.
+Staring at assembly code for hours trying to find patterns at such a low level can truly drive anybody crazy.
 Persistence is key.

 ## Reverse Engineering